-Best mountain bike shoes 2023 - top-rated flat and clipless kicks
+Best mountain bike shoes 2024 - top-rated flat and clipless kicks

 Along with the saddle and handlebars, the shoe/pedal interface represents one of the three contact points with the bike.
 As such, it is crucial that you choose a comfortable shoe that offers you support and allows you to transmit power through the pedals.

 For beginners and riders learning vital skills and perfecting the trade, a flat pedal is a good place to start.
 Flat pedal shoes are usually the choice for downhill or enduro mountain biking or freeriders and they often utilise soft rubber soles originally designed for climbing shoes.
 The alternative to flats is clipless shoes.
-Clipless shoes come in all shapes and sizes ranging from super stiff carbon-soled XC disco slippers to the skate style kicks and everything in between.
+Clipless shoes come in all shapes and sizes ranging from super stiff carbon-soled cross country disco slippers to the skate style kicks and everything in between.
 This option will physically attach your feet to the pedals.
 Clipless pedals were designed to improve security when descending and most of all pedalling efficiency.

 To choose a cycling shoe that meets your riding needs you might even have to consider how much flex and compliance there is in the sole for walking.
 Trying to "hike a bike" with the stiffest pair of cross-country mountain biking shoes will be both a hazard and uncomfortable.
 Yes, there's a lot to take in!